 ely bar & brasserie in the IFSC (Customs House Quay) is a younger sister - in this small chain of Dublin restaurants - of the original Ely off St Stephen's Green and older one to Ely Gastropub on the south quay (see entries); the style reflects the dashing contempora ...

-The décor may stray into traditional pub territory but the food at Le Bon Crubeen is very much brasserie fare.
-With its mix of bar stools, comfy booths, engraved glass panels, leather armchairs and parquet and tiled floors, it’s a well-lit space with plenty ...
+The décor may stray into traditional pub territory with all the wood panelling, but the food at Le Bon Crubeen is very much brasserie fare.
+With its mix of bar stools, comfy booths, engraved glass panels, leather armchairs and parquet and tiled floors, it’s ...

 This much-loved café and bookshop overlooking the Ha'penny Bridge re-opened in 2006 after a long closure and, to everybody's delight, it has turned out to be better than ever.
 Although now a proper restaurant with gleaming wine glasses and a fine new La Marzocco ...